omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Select the Classes that will make up the facets from the dropdown menu.

-Check the *Show all available classes* box to get a sense of the data that is available for input.
+Check the "Show all available classes" box to get a sense of the data that is available for input.

-When you are satisfied with your settings, click the *Set facet* button.
+When you are satisfied with your settings, click the "Set facet" button.

 **Resource template** allow visitors to narrow items by their [resource template](../content/resource-template.md).